Interview With Katja Mayer

 With the Corona Virus, everyday life is on hold at the moment but I am going to take the time to work on an upcoming book.
 When I can get back into my studio, my plan is to paint and not focus on photography for a while.

-All images with courtesy of Katja Mayer
+All images courtesy of Katja Mayer, shared with permission

 www.katjamayer.com